World IBD Day 2022: 20 years of living with Ulcerative Colitis

 As always though, most people will not have noticed this happened to me.
 I made it in to work almost every day, I still went to gigs, I socialised, I kept going.
 The idea of sitting in my room all day with my own horrifically negative thoughts was something I absolutely could not entertain.
 I count myself lucky that I was able to get out of bed and keep going, even if I did it with the maximum amount of unease and sadness.

-I had to cart pots of my own shit around (samples that needed testing, not just for some weird form of fun) delivering them to the right hospital department, I had countless blood tests, and visited the pharmacy on multiple occasions because they didn’t have enough Prednisolone pills initially.
-All this, whilst pretending to be absolutely-fucking-fine because I did not want any anyone to know how unwell I felt.
+I had to cart pots of my own poo around (samples that needed testing, not just for some weird form of fun) delivering them to the right hospital department.
+I had countless blood tests and visited the pharmacy on multiple occasions because they didn’t have enough Prednisolone pills initially.
+All this, whilst pretending to be absolutely fine because I did not want any anyone to know how unwell I felt.
 I have been trying to get to the bottom of why I try to hide these really important things from people, and the only justification I have is that I like to be seen as strong, dependable, and in control – when you have IBD it robs you of these qualities.

 Whilst all of this was going on, I also happened to be dating someone who was kind, open-minded, and patient whilst trying to understand what was going on with me physically and emotionally.
 I kept blindly insisting I was “fine” because I wanted to convince myself, and him, that I was.
-But, it turns out, words aren’t a cure for chronic illness or steroid hazes – because if they were, his reassurances would’ve sorted me out in no time.
+But, it turns out, words aren’t a cure for chronic illness or steroid hazes.
 Looking back, I also think I managed to hide a lot of this from him even though I was trying to be honest about it, so perhaps he was genuinely unaware of how unwell I was.

 I do have some good news though!